Integrable Deformations of Sigma Models: Integrable deformations of the SU(2) PCM and PCWZM

 Using that

 for a constant linear operator $\mathcal{O}:\alg{su}(2) \to \alg{su}(2)$, and the flatness of $j_\pm$~\eqref{eq:flatness}, we can compute

 We would now like to ask if there is a choice of $\xi$ such that $J_{\mathcal{A}\pm}$ is also flat on-shell.
-Acting with $\Ad_g$, we see that this is equivalent to demanding \unskip\footnote{Note that, as we vary $g$ over $\grp{SU}(2)$, the pull-backs of the Maurer-Cartan forms $j_\pm$ and $k_\pm$ cover the whole of $\alg{su}(2)$.}
+This is equivalent to demanding \unskip\footnote{Note that, as we vary $g$ over $\grp{SU}(2)$, the pull-backs of the Maurer-Cartan forms $j_\pm$ and $k_\pm$ cover the whole of $\alg{su}(2)$.}